Family Law Case Management Plan

 - Order for referral to OCSE (only in exceptional circumstances)

-- Any other investigations or Orders the Master feels may be necessary to expedite the case
+- Any other investigations or Orders the Magistrate feels may be necessary to expedite the case

 In most cases, a merits hearing will not be scheduled at this time.
 Rather, the case will be managed to facilitate settlement prior to, or at the time of, the pre-trial settlement conference.